prog4004/I4004-projects/README.md

 These two mainly differ in thing like I/O. Methods for things like files are different.
 I'll try to note which is which in each file.
 Files for FPC will be *.SEQ file for Win32forth will be *.f

-Please ignore manuever directory.
-I'll delete it when if figure out how. maneuver has a working maneuver board program.